jackfrost30/Yumster---Recipe-Sharing-Platform/README.md

 3. Run the frontend using `npm start`.
 4. Set up the Django backend and PostgreSQL database.
 5. Create a `.env` file in the backend/recipes_platform/recipes_platform directory and add environment variables like DB details and secret key.
 6. Install backend dependencies using `pip install -r requirements.txt`.

+## Website

+Visit [Yumster!](https://yumsterhub.pythonanywhere.com/) to explore recipes and start sharing today!

 ## Contributing